cosc-254-huim/huim/ProjectProposal.md

 ## Algorithms

-### Abstract: A short description of different algorithms
+### Abstract: Short Description of the Two Algorithms
-Our baseline is the Two-Phase algorithm, and we are comparing it to the Fast High-Utility Miner algorithm.
+Our baseline is the Two-Phase algorithm, and we are comparing it to the Fast High-Utility Miner (FHM) algorithm.
 The Two-Phase algorithm first generates a set of candidate high utility itemsets by overestimating their utilities in phase 1 using a breadth-first search approach.
-The algorithm overestimates the utilities of the itemset using the Transaction weighted utilization of an itemset.
-The Transaction weighted utilization of an itemset is the sum of the transaction utilities of an itemset.
+The algorithm overestimates the utilities of the itemset using the TWU of an itemset.
+Again, the TWU of an itemset is the sum of the transaction utilities of an itemset.
 Thus, using the Transaction-Weighted Downward Closure Property, the Two-Phase algorithm can prune itemsets in the search space since the supersets of an infrequent itemset are infrequent, and subsets of a frequent itemset are frequent.
-Therefore, only the combinations of high transaction-weighted utilization itemsets are added into the candidate set at each level during the level-wise search.
+Therefore, only the combinations of high TWU itemsets are added into the candidate set at each level during the level-wise search.
 In phase 2, the algorithm performs only one extra database scan to filter the overestimated itemsets.

-The Fast High-Utility Miner algorithm uses a depth-first search approach to prune the search space and eliminate low utility itemsets in one scoop.
-The algorithm first scans the database to calculate the Transaction Weighted Utility(TWU) of each item.
-Then the algorithm identifies a set of all items having a Transaction Weighted Utility greater than the minimum threshold utility specified by the user.
-A second database scan is done to build a utility list (an ordering of the TWU's of the itemsets in ascending order) and to build an Estimated Utility Co-Occurrence Structure (a set of triples of the form $\ (a,b,c) \in I^* \times I^* \times \mathbb{R}$ such that $\ TWU({a,b}) = c)$.
+The FHM algorithm uses a depth-first search approach to prune the search space and eliminate low utility itemsets in one scoop.
+The algorithm first scans the database to calculate the TWU of each item.
+Then, the algorithm identifies a set of all items having a TWU greater than the minimum utility threshold specified by the user.
+A second database scan is done to build a utility list and to build an Estimated Utility Co-Occurrence Structure (a set of triples of the form $(a,b,c) \in I^* \times I^* \times \mathbb{R}$ such that $TWU({a,b}) = c$).
 After the utility list construction, a depth-first search is done to calculate each itemset's utility and explore its extensions and prune the search space using the Estimated Utility Co-Occurrence Structure (EUCS).
-The pruning condition is that if there is no tuple$\ (x,y,c)$ in EUCS such that$\ c \geq$ the minimum threshold specified by the user, then the itemset and all its supersets are low utility itemsets and do not need to be explored.
+The pruning condition is that if there is no tuple$(x,y,c)$ in the EUCS such that $c \geq$ the minimum utility threshold specified by the user, then the itemset and all its supersets are low utility itemsets and do not need to be explored.

 ### Two-Phase